tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

+*Training*.
+<a href="#fig-e1-train-dev" class="quarto-xref">Figure 12</a> displays
-*Training*. **?@fig-e1-train-dev** displays the average deviations across training blocks for the varied group, which trained on three velocity bands, and the constant group, which trained on one velocity band.
+the average deviations across training blocks for the varied group, which trained on three velocity bands, and the constant group, which trained on one velocity band.
 To compare the training conditions at the end of training, we analyzed performance on the 800-1000 velocity band, which both groups trained on.
 The full model results are shown in Table 1.
-The varied group had a significantly greater deviation than the constant group in the final training block, ($\beta$ = 79.64, 95% CrI \[57.92, 101.63\];
+The varied group had a significantly greater deviation than the constant group in the final training block, ($\beta$ = 79.64, 95% CrI
-pd = 100%).
+\[57.92, 101.63\]; pd = 100%).

 | Term                               | Estimate | 95% CrI Lower | 95% CrI Upper |  pd |
 |:-----------------------------------|---------:|--------------:|--------------:|----:|